bareos/bareos/manuals/en/developers/mediaformat.md

 Overall Storage Format
 ----------------------

-                   Current Bacula Tape Format
+                   Current Bacula/Bareos Tape Format
                          6 June 2001
                Version BB02 added 28 September 2002
                Version BB01 is the old deprecated format.
-       A Bacula tape is composed of tape Blocks.
+       A Bareos tape is composed of tape Blocks.
 Each block has a Block header followed by the block data.
 Block Data consists of Records.
 Records consist of Record Headers followed by Record Data.